pact-foundation/pact-go/README.md

 ## Documentation

-Additional documentation can be found at the main [Pact website](https://pact.io) and in the [Pact Wiki].
+Additional documentation can be found at the main [Pact website](https://pact.io).

 ## Roadmap